 Cycling routes and bike maps in and around

-Find the right bike route for you through North Rhine-Westphalia, where we've got 99,737 cycle routes to explore.
-The routes you most commonly find here are of the flat or uphill type.
-Most people get on their bikes to ride here in the months of May and July.
+Find the right bike route for you through North Rhine-Westphalia, where we've got 235,623 cycle routes to explore.
+The routes you most commonly find here are of the flat or downhill type.
+Most people get on their bikes to ride here in the months of April and May.

 Find cycle routes in North Rhine-Westphalia:

 Find the perfect cycle route in North Rhine-Westphalia that suits your bike

 Top cycle routes in and around North Rhine-Westphalia

 Biking across bordersIn olden days, the Vennbahn was the railway connection between Aachen and the North of Luxembourg.
 Today you’ll find an attractive cycling route on the path where the trains used to chug along.
 The route takes in three countries – , Belgium and Luxembourg – and frequently skips back and forth across border lines.